UniqueNetwork/unique_docs/docs/sdk-docs/methods.md

 #### Overview

-Return number of blocks when sponsored transaction is available.
+This method returns the number of blocks when the sponsored transaction is available.
 Returns null if sponsorship hasn't been set.

 #### Brief example